OneManMonkeySquad/SimpleAI/readme.md

 # SimpleAI
 Coroutine-based utility AI for [Unity3d](https://unity3d.com).
 Includes an Unreal inspired perception and environment query system.

+Requires [GameCore](https://github.com/MKSQD/GameCore) (not a packet yet because the author is lazy AF).

 This repo is relatively stable and production ready.

 ## Overview